-Sean is the author of middle grade and young adult books.
-THE HOTEL BETWEEN and its sequel THE KEY OF LOST THINGS (S&S BFYR) have been published in multiple languages, and even earned him a promotional trip to France, where it became a bestseller.
+Sean Easley is the author of middle grade and young adult books THE HOTEL BETWEEN and its sequel THE KEY OF LOST THINGS (S&S BFYR).
+His books have been published worldwide in multiple languages, and have become bestsellers internationally.

 As a Pitch Wars alum and mentor, Sean has coached other middle grade authors through the manuscripts that got them published.
-Between his personal projects, Sean ghostwrites books and localizes Japanese text for manga and mobile games.
+Between his personal projects, Sean ghostwrites books for other writers and localizes Japanese text for manga and mobile games.

 He is also no stranger to school visits.

 Sean Easley was born and raised in North Texas, but he's never owned a pair of cowboy boots or a ten-gallon hat.
 He can definitely tell you where to find those things, though.